Atemu/Polardroid/README.md

 ## Restoring and testing the backup

 Backing up a dataset is one half of the process.
 The other is actually restoring it and ensuring that doing so is possible.

-A backup that you cannot restore is not a backup.
+There's a lot that can go wrong, which is why you *must* test the backup produced by Polardroid to assure that your data is actually safe; a backup that you cannot restore is not a backup.

 Restoring a backup has the same environmental requirements as producing one; you must have a root shell and no other processes writing to userdata.